 BAM recognises that real business benefits can only be achieved by involving all stakeholders.
-BAM therefore continuously engages with its stakeholders in all home countries and throughout all operating companies to understand their priorities and concerns through benchmarking, sector meetings, client surveys and direct contacts.
+BAM continuously engages with the stakeholders in its markets and throughout all operating companies to understand their priorities and concerns through benchmarking, sector meetings, client surveys and direct contacts.

-The Group has defined its stakeholders as those groups which significantly influence or are influenced by the economic, environmental and social performance of the Company.
+BAM’s stakeholders are interest groups which significantly influence or are influenced by the economic, environmental and social performance of the Company.
 BAM identified six key-stakeholder groups.
 These groups as well as typical type of engagement are described below:

 Providers of financial capital

-Communication with investors, financial institutions and the financial community at large is actively pursued and usually takes place through meetings, project visits, road shows, seminars, presentations, investment meetings and press releases.
-The main recurring topics of discussion are financial performance, transparency and control.
+Engagement with investors, financial institutions and the financial community at large is actively pursued and usually takes place through road shows, seminars, investment meetings and press releases.
+The main recurring type of engagement is related to financial performance, transparency and control.

 Suppliers and subcontractors